Scroll to top

 © 2020, Norebro theme by Colabrio

-LGBTQ+ Fertility: Options and Considerations for Building Your Family [Infographic]
+LGBTQ+ Fertility Treatments: Options and Considerations for Building Your Family [Infographic]

 TW Fertility Centre - June 25, 2021 - 0 comments

 The sun is out and the birds are singing.
 That means it must be Pride Month!
-There’s no better time to talk about fertility options for LGBTQ+ couples.
+There’s no better time to talk about LGBTQ+ fertility treatments.
 According to Statistics Canada, from 2001 to 2016, the number of same-sex couples with children increased from 8.6% to 12%.
 The more we can spread the word about safe and effective fertility treatments, the more that number will continue to rise.

 At Dr. Tanya Williams Fertility Centre, we believe that everyone has the right to build a family.
-We also understand that some couples have more challenges to face than others.
+Moreover, we understand that some couples have more challenges to face than others.
 For LGBTQ+ couples, physiological hurdles do exist, but they aren’t impossible to overcome.
 You have options and support.

 That’s why our clinic provides specialized services for same-sex, non-binary, and transgender partners through Assisted Human Reproduction (AHR).
 Depending on your relationship, there a few options to consider.
-We’ll discuss those options in the article below.
+Therefore, we’ll discuss those options in the article below.

 LGBTQ+ fertility applies to same-sex, non-binary, and transgender couples that want to have a child.
 Canada’s Assisted Human Reproduction Act protects LGBTQ+ couples seeking treatments at private clinics, such as our clinic in North York.
 At our fertility centre and others across the country, you can explore the methods of conceiving children that offer the best chances of success.

 Intrauterine Insemination (IUI): Also known as artificial insemination, IUI involves using sperm from a donor, known or anonymous.
 Women and persons with female biology can use intrauterine insemination to fertilize their own eggs.
 Often, the procedure is followed up with fertility medications to increase the rate of conception.
-Gay men can also use IUI with a surrogate.
+As well, gay men can also use IUI with a surrogate.

 Surrogacy: With this process, gestational carriers, or a woman contracted to carry the pregnancy, helps bring the baby to term.
 Females can use their own eggs.
 Males must seek an egg donor.
 Using a gestational carrier is quite common with same-sex male couples.